lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 * Exclude renditions of the assets which are not required for download.
 * Apply the same set of renditions to all the similar asset types in one click.
 * Apply a different set of renditions for different asset types.
-* Create a separate folder for each asset rendition.
+* Create a separate folder for each asset.
 * Download selected assets and their renditions.

 ![download-dialog](assets/download-dialog-box.png)